 We may not be able to provide you with a product or service unless we have enough information, or your permission to use that information.

-We will use the information you provide in a manner that conforms to the UK General Data Protection Regulation and the Data Protection Act 2018.
+We will use the information you provide in a manner that conforms to the UK General Data Protection Regulation, the Data Protection Act 2018 and the Data (Use and Access) Act 2025.
 We will always have a legal purpose for processing your personal information which we consider are:

 *Where this happens, safeguards are put in place to ensure that your information is secure.